Interpretation of Jito Re-staking: How to Maximize Your SOL Earnings?

 The following is the original content (reorganized for readability):

-After successfully creating the largest liquid staking protocol on Solana, Jito Labs brings another significant development: the launch of a new restaking protocol—Jito Restaking.
+After successfully creating the largest liquid staking protocol on Solana, Jito Labs brings another significant development: the launch of the new restaking protocol—Jito Restaking.
 This restaking project went live today and will soon open for deposits, with an initial restaking cap of approximately $25 million (147,000 SOL).
 For those looking to earn higher annualized yields on SOL and hoping to seize airdrop opportunities, this is currently a very attractive opportunity in the market.

 What is Jito Restaking